Overall Score 6.5 Represents average audio ecosystem compatibility score.

 , as many tend to believe that driver units of a bigger size automatically produce better sound quality.

-However, large drivers find it difficult to produce high frequencies so yeah, larger drivers are capable of generating louder sound, but this does not indicate that they produce better quality sound.
+However, large drivers find it difficult to produce high frequencies so yeah, larger drivers are capable of generating louder sound, but this does not mean that they deliver better quality sound.

-The JLab Go Air's lowest frequency is at 20Hz, low-frequency response inidcates how well a particular audio device produces low audible frequencies and if it makes any changes to the signal while at it.
-JBL Live Free 2's lowest frequency is at 20Hz, this means that both devices can produce equal bass JLab Go Air's highest frequency is at 20,000Hz, high-frequency response indicates how well a particular audio device generates high audible frequencies and if it makes any changes to the signal on its way through.
-JBL Live Free 2's highest frequency is at 20,000Hz, this implies that both devices generate equal treble The sound pressure level, is the level of pressure of sound, in decibels, dB, JLab Go Air's measurement is 103dB/mW.
+The JLab Go Air's lowest frequency is at 20Hz, low-frequency response inidcates how well a particular audio device produces low frequencies that can be heard, and if it alters the signal on its way through.
+JBL Live Free 2's lowest frequency is at 20Hz, this implies that both devices can make sound with equal bass JLab Go Air's highest frequency is at 20,000Hz, high-frequency response measures if and how well a particular audio component produces high recognizable frequencies and if it makes any adjustments to the signal on its way through.
+JBL Live Free 2's highest frequency is at 20,000Hz, this implies that both devices produce equal treble SPL, is the pressure level of sound, in decibels, dB, JLab Go Air's measurement is 103dB/mW.

-Its lights display the charging state of your device and case.
-JBL Live Free 2 too have a battery level indicator, charging indicators allow you tell the charging state of your earbuds, if charged fully, or the battery is running low.
-JLab Go Air have Bluetooth version of 5, Bluetooth is a wireless technology standard that allows data transfers between devices placed in range, using short-wavelength, ultra-high frequency radio waves.
+Its lights indicate the charging state of your device and charging case.
+JBL Live Free 2 too have a battery level indicator, charging indicators allow you tell the charging state of your device, if charged fully, or having a low battery.
+The JLab Go Air have Bluetooth version of 5, Bluetooth is a wireless technology standard that allows data transfers between devices placed in range, using short-wavelength, ultra-high frequency radio waves.

 JBL Live Free 2 has a Bluetooth version of 5.2, newer than that of JLab Go Air .
 Newer versions provide faster data transfers.
-The JLab Go Air have a 10meters distance to connect via Bluetooth.
+The JLab Go Air have a 10meters distance connecting via Bluetooth.
 JBL Live Free 2 have a maximum range of 10meters, equal to that of the JLab Go Air JLab Go Air have 2 microphones.